mcgonagle/kravernetes/README.md

 ```

 The key is never stopping - each Kubernetes action should trigger the next logical step in an unbroken chain of defensive and offensive operations.

 ---

-### DevSecOps
-@mcgonagle DevSecOps Definition - A Cultural and Technical Focus on Teamwor and the Mission of Secure Software Delivery.

-> The purpose of *DevSecOps* is to integrate security controls and processes into the DevOps software development cycle, a process which is achieved by promoting the collaboration between security teams, development teams and operations teams.

-Kraverenetes is a practical *DevSecOps* methodology which focuses on the four pillars of Krav Maga, which are:

-    1. awareness
-    2. avoidance
-    3. de-escalation and escape
-    4. last-resort decisive, simultaneous attack and defense

----